Pinterest

 1. In a small pan, melt butter over low heat.
 Add sugar, honey and heavy cream, stirring continually.

 2. Bring to a simmer and simmer gently for 5 minutes, stirring continually.
+Remove from heat.

-3. Stir in almonds and vanilla.
+3. Fold in almonds and vanilla.

 5. Set oven to broil.